These colorful Funfetti Cookies are super soft, chewy and extra easy to make with simple ingredients. One cheerful sprinkle cookie just isn’t enough!

 - Bake for 8-10 minutes, until the centers are set.
 The cookies will not look browned or cooked, but they are (they will finish cooking while cooling on cookie sheet).

 - Remove from oven and let cookies rest on baking sheet for 5 minutes.
 Then transfer to a wire rack to cool completely.
 Store in an airtight container for up to 5 days.

-adapted from Sally’s Baking Addiction
+This recipe was adapted from Sally's Baking Recipes.

 Amount Per Serving: Calories: 83Total Fat: 2gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 2gCholesterol: 10mgSodium: 89mgCarbohydrates: 15gFiber: 0gSugar: 11gProtein: 1g

 This post may contain affiliate links.
 Read my disclosure policy.